marcoparello/CTF-Writeups/n00bzCTF-2024/Rev/FlagChecker.md

 ![](../images/flagchecker-part-1.png)

-I download FlagChecker.xlsm and open it:
+I downloaded `FlagChecker.xlsm` and opened it:

 ![](../images/flagchecker-part-2.png)

-I then look at the macro code (enable developer options under the customize ribbion tab in order to do this):
+I then looked at the macro code (I enabled the Developer setting under the Customize Ribbon tab in Options in order to do this):

 ```txt
 Sub FlagChecker()